-A major in classical civilization requires a minimum of ten 4-credit courses*.
+A major in Classical Civilization requires a minimum of ten 4-credit courses*.
 The requirements are as follows:

-- CAS CL 102 The World of Rome or CL 222 Roman History
+- CAS CL 102 or CAS CL 322

-- two courses focusing on classical literature (either in translation or in the original language)
+- Two courses focusing on classical literature (either in translation or in the original language)

-- one additional classical studies course, at the 400 level or higher, in either a classical language or a topic in classical civilization or history
+- One additional classical studies course, at the 400 level or higher, in either a classical language or a topic in classical civilization or history

 With permission of the faculty advisor, up to two related courses from other departments may be counted toward this major.
 Refer to the list of Related Courses recommended by the department.